unKNOWN-G/Projects/Whatsapp_Messenger/README.txt

-	1	18-01-2021		In this update a Basic Code file which was able to send an Image input to a contact number was made 2	19-01-2021		Found Some bugs of the code not able to detect contact if its not on the front page and mad changes to Search 3	22-01-2021		Text to audio speech Converter is made
+	1	18-01-2021		In this update a Basic Code file which was able to send an Image input to a contact number was made 2	19-01-2021		Found Some bugs of the code not able to detect contact if its not on the front page and mad changes to Search 3	22-01-2021		Text to audio speech Converter is made 4	23-01-2021		Errors in Finding the name box were partially rectified

 Advancements that can be made